Le Chiffre breaks Bond's balls in Casino Royale

 Sean always looked like he could handle himself in a fight.
 The punch-up with Grant in From Russia with Love — undoubtedly one of the best, if not the best, fight scenes in film history, is evidence of that.
 The extra pounds he gained returning to the role in 1971's Diamonds Are Forever add a little more heft to the punches he rained down on Peter Franks in the Amsterdam lift.

 Roger never quite had the physique of the other 007s — but whatever Roger did — he seemed to have a knack for making the audience believe it was really him.
-Be it skiing off a cliff in The Spy Who Loved Me or down a bobsleigh at 100mph in For Your Eyes Only, or hanging from a blimp over San Fransico Bay in A View to a Kill, you always believed that it was Roger and was capable of anything.
+Whether skiing off a cliff in The Spy Who Loved Me, down a bobsleigh track in For Your Eyes Only, or hanging from a blimp over San Fransico Bay in A View to a Kill, you always believed it was Roger who was capable of anything.

 Despite having no acting experience, George famously clinched the role when he broke a stuntman's nose in an audition fight.
 Co-producer Harry Saltzman leant over Yuri Borienko, spread-eagled on the floor, nose bloodied, pointed at Lazenby, and said: "We're going with you".
 Despite not being Mr Universe, he looks fantastic in the fight scenes — thanks to Peter Hunt's directing and John Glen's editing.